 Key takeaways

-- Zoloft, a commonly prescribed SSRI, helps alleviate OCD symptoms by gradually reducing the intensity of obsessions and compulsions, though it requires patience to see results.
+- Zoloft, a commonly prescribed SSRI, helps alleviate OCD symptoms by gradually reducing the intensity of obsessions and compulsions, but it may take some time to see results.

-- Exposure and response prevention therapy (ERP) offers long-lasting benefits for OCD by breaking the cycle of obsessions and compulsions, while medication like Zoloft can complement therapy by making symptoms more manageable.
+- ERP offers long-lasting benefits for OCD by breaking the cycle of obsessions and compulsions, while medications like Zoloft can complement therapy by making symptoms more manageable.

-- Effective OCD treatment often combines ERP and medication depending on the individual person’s needs.
+- Effective OCD treatment often combines ERP therapy and medication, depending on the individual person’s needs.